ircv3/ircv3-specifications/client-tags/typing.md

 * The `typing=active` notification SHOULD be sent by clients **continuously** while the user is making updates to the text-input field and the text is not a "/slash command".

-* The `typing-paused` notification MAY be sent by clients **once** when the user has paused typing in the text-input field and has not cleared their text.
+* The `typing=paused` notification MAY be sent by clients **once** when the user has paused typing in the text-input field and has not cleared their text.

 * The `typing=done` notification MAY be sent by clients **once** when the user clears the text-input field without sending a message.